hwaernie/Case-Study-on-Life-Expectancy-/README.md

 # Case Study on Life Expectancy

-Explorarory Data Analysis is done on Life expectancy dataset.
+Exploratory Data Analysis is done on Life expectancy dataset by fitting independent variables in to linear regression models.
+A best fitted model is later determined by comparison.
+Prediction of Life expectancy is also carried out using a set of independent variables

 ### About the dataset
 Source: https://kaggle.com/kumarajarshi/ life-expectancy-who